Nitika2334/Weather_App/README.md

 - **Temperature** (real-time, in Celsius or Fahrenheit as per preference)
 - **Feels Like** (perceived temperature)
 - **Timestamp** of the data update

+## Data Storage

+Weather details are stored in a database.
+PostgreSQL is well-suited here due to its powerful SQL compliance, robust relational structure, and support for complex queries and data integrity.

 ## Functional Overview